 Wood Windows with Grilles

 If you want to be authentic to your home’s traditional design, wood windows with grilles are the way to go.
-The grilles simulate divided light and have a historic look that fits right in with your rustic décor.
-Consider six-over-six casement or four-over-one or six-over-one double hung configurations in a traditional wood to really boost your rustic look.
+Grilles simulate or create divided light and have a historic look that fits right in with your rustic décor.
+Consider six-over-six casements or four-over-one or six-over-one double-hung window configurations in a traditional wood to really boost your rustic look.

 Craftsman-Style Front Door

 Your rustic home experience should start even before you step into your house.
 Installing a Craftsman-style front door completes your rustic home’s aesthetic.
 The ornate wood entry door style gives it a warm, welcoming feel right from the start.
 Most Craftsman doors have glass panels and additional sidelight panels, giving it a unique flair.

 You don’t have to pull off a huge project to turn your home into an antique-lovers dream, you can start simply by replacing doors.
 These rustic décor ideas for your home can be implemented and installed pretty easily, but they can also make a significant impact on your home’s overall aesthetic and effectively make your home feel rustic.